Roy Maloy

 Roy Maloy (born Roy Timothy McPherson, 27 October 1975 in Melbourne, Victoria), is an Australian stilt walker, fire breather and stunt performer.

 Career

 A Victorian provincial newspaper described Maloy as "Australian Circus King."

 Stilt-walking records

 In 2008, Maloy set an unverified world record for the tallest stilts ever walked on: on 1 November, after 11 attempts, he took five independent steps on 17 m stilts each weighing almost 30 kg.

 In June 2011, Maloy attempted to set a record by walking more than 5 km in under an hour on 91.4 cm wooden stilts weighing 3.5 kg.

 Honorary titles

 On 16 March 2010, Maloy was King of the Parade at the Brimbank Festival in Sunshine, Victoria.

-Literature & Publications

-Maloy has published a number of books on Australian biography.
-His titles include the biography of Australian gangster "Squizzy" Taylor, and the biography of Western Australia's Luna Park, "The Dark Side of the Moon".